Ptorresr/oracle-kubernetes/draft/Lab5 - Kubernetes with DB Compute Instance.md

    Copy the credentials content which generate in Appendix3 using password "WElcome_123#".

-   The file looks like the following, You can copy the content directly to your credentials file.
+   The file looks like the following, You can copy and update the content directly to your credentials file.

    ```
    admin;{SSHA-512}I9yp9gOvNtML/DfGkz2XHqb/lXbmeryleCLRGPdoDG1r67dKDPxPosgeG57Y08iDbT7JMnmxXNxz3QTAZzgu95fKBqx2P/wx;SQL Administrator,System Administrator